 With any type of smoker, the max temperature range of the product is crucial to how good it is.
 Moreover, the wider the temperature range, the better.

-So, when comparing the pit barrel vs weber smoker mountain, we had to see how they stack up in max temperature capacity and range.
+So, when comparing the Pit Barrel Cooker vs WSM, we had to see how they stack up in max temperature capacity and range.
 Off the bat, the Pit Barrel Cooker is far superior to the Weber Smokey Mountain.
 This is due to the overall larger surface area, which allows more space to add fuel.

 However, both smokers offer a high enough temperature range that can go to around 350 F with little issues.
 I found it best and easiest to keep the temps between 225 and 275 for the best results and control.